Star-Gibson/PWA_BudgetApplication/README.md

 ## Description

-The Budget Tracker is a progressive web application that gives users the ability to track their budget by allowing them to add expenses or deposits by using the "add funds/subtract funds buttons.
+The Budget Tracker is a progressive web application that gives users the ability to track their budget by allowing them to add expenses or deposits by using the "add funds/subtract funds" buttons.
 This application has the ability to function while offline by storing offline transactions to the IndexDB.
 Upon going back online these transactions are transferred to the mongoDB.

 ## Table of Contents